-The house was decorated in a similar manner to his beloved Neverland ranch.
+The house was decorated similarly to his beloved Neverland ranch.
 And the North Carolwood Drive home still has signs of his life starting from a chalkboard in the massive kitchen that says, “I (heart) Daddy.
 SMILE, it’s for free,” to a message written by Michael himself on an antique armoire that reads, “TRAIN, perfection, March April.
 FULL OUT May.”

-The 17,000-square-foot home was designed by architect Richard Landry and is styled on a French chateau with 18th and 19th century French decor.
-Many walls are lined with watercolor and acrylic paintings and with six bedrooms, 10 fireplaces, a wine cellar, fitness center, formal dining and sitting rooms, a large swimming pool and a pool house and not to forget a movie theater, this house truly was fit for the King.
+The 17,000-square-foot home was designed by architect Richard Landry and is styled on a French chateau with 18th and 19th-century French decor.
+Many walls are lined with watercolor and acrylic paintings and with six bedrooms, 10 fireplaces, a wine cellar, a fitness center, formal dining and sitting rooms, a large swimming pool, and a pool house and not to forget a movie theater, this house truly was fit for the King.
 However, the sale will not state Michael Jackson’s name anywhere in the promotion materials.
-The sale will begin on 12th of December and will continue till the 17th.
+The sale will begin on the 12th of December and will continue till the 17th.
 Keep your wallets ready for the most memorable and exciting sale of the century.

 The house where Michael Jackson met his end has been finally sold for $18.1 million.